KarlGong/ptest/doc/en/index.rst

 -------------
 A Pycharm plugin for ptest is released.
 It is easily to run/debug ptest within the IDE using the standard run configuration.
-Find the latest version on github: https://github.com/KarlGong/ptest-pycharm-plugin or JetBrains: https://plugins.jetbrains.com/plugin/7860
+Find the latest version on JetBrains: https://plugins.jetbrains.com/plugin/7860

 4 - Test Listeners
 ==================